Racks in the Middle

-"Racks in the Middle" is a song by American rapper Nipsey Hussle featuring American rapper Roddy Ricch and record producer Hit-Boy, released on February 15, 2019, through All Money In and Atlantic Records.
+"Racks in the Middle" is a song by American rapper Nipsey Hussle featuring fellow American rapper Roddy Ricch and American record producer Hit-Boy, released on February 15, 2019, through All Money In and Atlantic Records.
 It is the last single Hussle released during his lifetime, as he was shot dead on March 31, 2019.
 The song received nominations for Best Rap Song and Best Rap Performance at the 62nd Annual Grammy Awards, winning the latter.
 The award marked Hussle's first Grammy win, with his family and his partner Lauren London accepting the award on his behalf.

 Background

 In an interview, Roddy Ricch said the song was initially only a collaboration between him and the song's producer Hit-Boy.
 He said Nipsey Hussle then heard the song and said he wanted it.
 Ricch recalls not liking the song at first, but putting his trust in Hussle who later claimed that "the streets are going to feel that shit".